In 2013 Google rolled out an update in Gmail that created multiple tabs known as primary, promotions, social, updates, and forums.

 Emails in the primary inbox get a far more open rate than in promotions.

-Once a person’s promotion box starts filling with unread emails, the pile grows and the chances of your email getting opened becomes minimal.
+Once a person’s promotions box starts filling with unread emails, the pile grows and the chances of your email getting opened becomes minimal.

 2. Increase conversion rate